All invite-only courses must meet the same standards expected of public courses.

 Step 6: Send learner invites

 Once the course has been ‘published’, you will be able to send invites to learners via Learning Manager.
-If you haven’t used Learning Manger before, you can find instructions here.
+If you haven’t used Learning Manger before, more information can be found on our How do I use Learning Manager page.
 All invitations sent through Learning Manager will expire after 6 months, or on the course run's end date - whichever occurs sooner.

 Step 7: Learning starts!